Newcastle School for Boys Cognitive Abilities Test (CAT) – Years 3-11 Entry

 We have four 90-minute practice tests, each consisting of 8 modules that cover the four core areas.
 Each one is pitched at the same difficulty level although they all contain a unique set of questions.
 Our first practice test can be used to provide parents with an indication of their child’s current cognitive abilities, whilst our remaining tests can be a great way to benchmark and monitor progress and improvement.

-Newcastle School for Boys CAT4 Assessment Practice Tests
+Newcastle School for Boys CAT4 Practice Tests and Courses

 You can learn more about our highly accurate online CAT4 practice tests by clicking on the links below.
 These CAT Practice Tests are available to take online immediately after purchase.
 Each module is marked automatically and is then available for review with answers and explanations provided for every question.
 We also provide comparative ranking statistics on a per module basis so you can quickly identify your child’s strengths and weaknesses.